Rust-GCC/gccrs/gcc/config/arm/arm.md

 	emit_move_insn (ra, operands[2]);
 	operands[2] = ra;
       }
-    /* This is a hack -- we may have crystalized the function type too early.  */
+    /* This is a hack -- we may have crystallized the function type too early.  */
     cfun->machine->func_type = 0;
   }"